-In 1909, Mexico, illiterate rancher Emiliano Zapata (Marlon Brando, The Godfather) and his brother Eufemio (Anthony Quinn, Zorba The Greek) reluctantly take up arms against the corrupt government of President Porfirio Diaz.
+In 1909, Mexico, illiterate rancher Emiliano Zapata (Marlon Brando, A Streetcar Named Desire) and his brother Eufemio (Anthony Quinn, Zorba The Greek) reluctantly take up arms against the corrupt government of President Porfirio Diaz.

 Reaction & Thoughts: